Serialcomms/Serial-Ports-in-VBA-Arduino-2023/README.md

 Arduino R3 serial version
 # Serial Port functions in VBA Simple 2022

-This is the VBA Serial Port function set for use with Arduino devices.
+This is the VBA Serial Port function set adapted for use with Arduino devices.

 No debug or extended transmit & receive functionality is provided.